guillaumegenthial/guillaumegenthial.github.io/_posts/2018-11-18-introduction-tensorflow-estimator.markdown

 __Other__
 - You can find an [overview of good practices of Tensorflow for NLP](https://roamanalytics.com/2018/09/24/good-practices-in-modern-tensorflow-for-nlp/) that I've written as part of my job as an NLP engineer at Roam Analytics ([blog post](https://roamanalytics.com/2018/09/24/good-practices-in-modern-tensorflow-for-nlp/), [notebook](http://nbviewer.jupyter.org/github/roamanalytics/roamresearch/blob/master/BlogPosts/Modern_TensorFlow/modern-tensorflow.ipynb), [github](https://github.com/roamanalytics/roamresearch/tree/master/BlogPosts/Modern_TensorFlow))
-- The [course blog of Stanford's CS229](https://cs230-stanford.github.io/tensorflow-input-data.html) also hosts some tutorials that I wrote with one of my friends, [Olivier Moindrot](https://omoindrot.github.io/).
+- The [course blog of Stanford's CS230](https://cs230-stanford.github.io/tensorflow-input-data.html) also hosts some tutorials that I wrote with one of my friends, [Olivier Moindrot](https://omoindrot.github.io/).

-> This blog post provides an introduction to `tf.data` and `tf.estimator` with a step-by-step review of my bi-LSTM + CRF implementation.
+> This blog post provides an introduction to `tf.data` and `tf.estimator` with a step-by-step review of [my bi-LSTM + CRF implementation](https://github.com/guillaumegenthial/tf_ner/tree/master/models/lstm_crf).

 ## Outline